 Regarding the consideration of a volunteer coming onto your property and getting injured, Petaluma Bounty requires all volunteers to sign waivers that release property owners from any claims.
 See the Volunteer Page for more information.

 Not everyone in our community has access to fresh produce or a yard to grow their own.
 If you have more space than you can cultivate, consider taking the following actions:

 - Grow a Row for Hunger Relief, then deliver your produce to a local community donation drop site.

 - Plant a winter garden.
 Winter is when pantries are most in need of fresh produce.

 - Do a garden share with someone who has no garden.

 Want to be a Petaluma Bounty Hunter?

 We’re looking for volunteers (to help harvest fresh fruit and vegetables from local orchards and farms) and drivers (to help drive donated food to local distribution sites).
 Read up on the program, roles and needs here.
-And when you’re ready to volunteer, simply fill out our online Volunteer Form to tell us about your volunteer interests and availability.
+And when you’re ready to volunteer, simply fill out our online Volunteer Form or email [email protected].